 you’re unable to work for medical reasons

-You may, however, be considered to be Ineligible for EI benefits if you:
+You May, However, be considered to be Ineligible for Employment Insurance (EI) benefits if you:

 were terminated for misconduct

 are unemployed because of directly participating in a labour dispute